tibbing/jwy-dlgflow-demo/README.md

 ![Testing](NameSetTest.JPG?raw=true "Testing")

+3. If you were to say your name before asking for the bot's name, it would not understand what you meant.
+This is because an input context called **Name-followup** is required to trigger the Name.Set intent.
+If you check the Name intent, you will see that it now has an output context with the same name, and an adjustable number which declares the context lifespan - how many consecutive queries before the context is invalidated.

+For example: If the context lifespan is set to 3, you would reply to the bot's question "What is yours?" with something other than a name up to 3 times before the bot is no longer interested in your name.

 ----

 In the next section, you will learn how to extract the provided name in the fulfillment, and remember it in future queries.